 The No. 1 Killer of Men in the U.S. is Largely Preventable

 Thousands of men die every year in the U.S. from causes like cancer, car accidents and even the flu.
-But none of these outpace the most deadly killer: heart disease.
-The truth is nearly a quarter (24.2 percent) of adult male deaths in 2017 were attributed to heart disease, according to the CDC.
+But none of these outpace the most deadly killer: cardiovascular disease.
+The truth is nearly a quarter (24.2 percent) of adult male deaths in 2017 were attributed to cardiovascular disease, according to the CDC.
 That ranks higher than cancer, unintentional injuries, stroke or diabetes.
-In fact, excluding cancer (21.9 percent), the percentage of deaths due to heart disease outweighs the next five causes combined.
+In fact, excluding cancer (21.9 percent), the percentage of deaths due to cardiovascular disease outweighs the next five causes combined.

 These numbers are unnerving, and we have to make sure we are caring for ourselves and one another if we want to lower that percentage.
 The men in our lives are vital, not only because we love them, but because they have an important role in society—especially when it comes to impacting younger generations.